Table of contents

 In this post, we explore what disability insurance covers.

-- Although disability income insurance covers injuries or illnesses, whether you receive benefits and the amount you get is based on your ability to perform the tasks of your regular occupation.
+- Disability income insurance covers injuries or illnesses, but eligibility for benefits depend on your ability to perform the duties of your regular occupation.

-- Disability plans also cover costs related to recovery.
+- Most disability plans also cover costs related to recovery.

 - Exclusions in your policy mean that not all types of injuries or illnesses are covered.